tulasidamarla/Java_11/Lambda expressions.md

 The :: operator separates the method name from the name of an object or class.
 There are three variants:

 1. object::instanceMethod -> It is equivalent to a lambda expression whose parameters are passed to the method.
+For ex,<br>
-For ex, System.out::println (Object is system.out).
+				System.out::println (Object is system.out).
 This is equivalent to x -> System.out.println(x).
 2. Class::instanceMethod  -> The first parameter becomes the implicit parameter of the lambda, remaining parameters are passed to the method.
+For ex,<br>
-For ex, String::compareToIgnoreCase .
+		String::compareToIgnoreCase .
 This is equivalent to (x, y) -> x.compareToIgnoreCase(y).
 3. Class::staticMethod	  -> All parameters are passed to the static method.
+For ex,<br>
-For ex, Math::pow is equivalent to (x, y) -> Math.pow(x, y).
+		Math::pow is equivalent to (x, y) -> Math.pow(x, y).

 Few more examples
 -----------------
-1)separator::equals		x -> separator.equals(x)		object::instanceMethod
+1)separator::equals		x -> separator.equals(x)		object::instanceMethod<br>
-2)String::trim			x -> x.trim()					Class::instanceMethod
+2)String::trim			x -> x.trim()				Class::instanceMethod<br>
-3)String::concat		(x, y) -> x.concat(y)			Class::instanceMethod
+3)String::concat		(x, y) -> x.concat(y)			Class::instanceMethod<br>
-4)Integer::valueOf		x -> Integer.valueOf(x)			Class::staticMethod
+4)Integer::valueOf		x -> Integer.valueOf(x)			Class::staticMethod<br>
-5)Integer::sum			(x, y) -> Integer.sum(x, y)		Class::staticMethod
+5)Integer::sum			(x, y) -> Integer.sum(x, y)		Class::staticMethod<br>
-6)Integer::new			x -> new Integer(x)				This is a constructor Reference 7)Integer[]::new		n -> new Integer[n]				This is an array constructor Reference
+6)Integer::new			x -> new Integer(x)			This is a constructor Reference<br>
+7)Integer[]::new		n -> new Integer[n]			This is an array constructor Reference

-Note: A lambda expression can only be rewritten as a method reference if the body of the lambda expression calls a single method and doesn’t do anything else.
-For ex, consider the below example.
+Note: A lambda expression can only be rewritten as a method reference if the body of the lambda expression calls a single method and doesn’t do anything else. consider the below example.

 		s -> s.length() == 0

 This cannot be written as lambda expression, because it contains a method call followed by comparision.
 This cannot be converted to method reference.

 Note:
 You can capture the this parameter in a method reference.
 For example, this::equals is the same as x -> this.equals(x).
 It is also valid to use super.
-The method expression super::instanceMethod.
+The method expression "super::instanceMethod".
 For ex,

 		class Greeter {
 			public void greet(ActionEvent event) {